Lou Llobell

-Lou Llobell (born 18 January 1995) is a London-based actress.
+Lou Llobell (born 18 January 1995) is a London-based actress, known for her role as Gaal Dornick in the TV series Foundation.

 Early life

 Lou Llobell was born in Zimbabwe to a Spanish father and Zimbabwean mother.
 She grew up in Spain and South Africa.

 She moved to England in 2013 to study drama at the University of Birmingham where she graduated with a Bachelor of Arts in Drama and Theatre Arts in 2016, before enrolling at the Drama Centre London in 2016 where she graduated with a Master of Arts in 2018.